lcatlett/lightning/README.md

 # Drupal Lightning

 Lightning's mission is to enable developers to create great authoring experiences and empower editorial teams.
-Through custom modules and configuration, Lightning aims to target four functional areas:

-* Layout
-* Preview
-* Media
-* Workflow

 You'll notice that Lightning appears very sparse out of the box.
 This is by design.
 We want to empower editorial teams and enable developers to jump-start